Perceptrons and localization of attention's mean-field landscape: Proofs

-where $\xi_j\in\{\pm1\}$ records whether $j$ is added or removed when passing from $I$ to $I'$.
+where $\xi_j\in\{\pm 1\}$ records whether $j$ is added or removed when passing from $I$ to $I'$.
 For every $j\in B$ we have $a_j\cdot x(\theta_*)=0$, hence evaluating \eqref{eq:toggle-diff-general} at $\theta=\theta_*$ yields $C_I=C_{I'}$ and therefore

-The left-hand side of \eqref{eq:quad-combo-zero} is exactly the difference of $(\mathsf v_\upvartheta\circ x)(\theta)$ on $I$ and $I'$, which therefore vanishes identically on $[0,2\pi)$.
-Hence $(\mathsf v_\upvartheta\circ x)(\theta)$ coincides on $\overline{I\cup I'}$ with a single trigonometric polynomial of degree at most~$2$.
+The left-hand side of \eqref{eq:quad-combo-zero} is exactly the difference of $\left(\mathsf{v}_\upvartheta\circ x\right)\left(\theta\right)$ on $I$ and $I'$, which therefore vanishes identically on $[0,2\pi)$.
+Hence $\left(\mathsf{v}_\upvartheta\circ x\right)\left(\theta\right)$ coincides on $\overline{I\cup I'}$ with a single trigonometric polynomial of degree at most~$2$.

-Since this argument applies to every adjacent pair of components, it follows by connectivity that $\mathsf v_\upvartheta\circ x$ is given in the full $\S^1$ by a single trigonometric polynomial of degree at most~$2$.
-In particular, $\mathsf v_\upvartheta$ is real–analytic on $\S^1$, contradicting our assumption.
-This shows that $\supp\mu$ is finite, and combining this with \eqref{eq:support-in-zero} yields that $\mu$ is purely atomic with finitely many atoms. \end{proof}
+Since this argument applies to every adjacent pair of components, it follows by connectivity that $\mathsf{v}_\upvartheta\circ x$ is given in the full $\S^1$ by a single trigonometric polynomial of degree at most~$2$.
+In particular, $\mathsf{v}_\upvartheta$ is real-analytic on $\S^1$, contradicting our assumption.
+This shows that $\supp\mu$ is finite, and combining this with \eqref{eq:support-in-zero} yields that $\mu$ is purely atomic with finitely many atoms.